eurostat/Nuts2json/README.md

 ## Usage example

-[TODO: describe example, based on d3]
+[TODO: describe example, based on d3.
+Publish it in eurostatvisu]

 ## Technical details